Orbital Surgery Beverly Hills

 When diagnosing and treating complications pertaining to anopthalmic sockets, Dr. Steinsapir employs his extensive ocular surgery expertise and takes great care to select the least invasive, yet still highly effective, treatment measures.
 During your initial consultation, Dr. Steinsapir will perform a thorough medical evaluation before designing a rehabilitative treatment plan to address the issues affecting the appearance, comfort, or hygiene of your socket.

 Orbital Surgery Beverly Hills & Los Angeles

 Dr. Steinsapir is a UCLA- and University of Chicago-trained surgeon who has performed separate fellowships in both Cosmetic Surgery and Oculofacial Microsurgery.
-He is board certified in Ophthalmology and is a Diplomate of the American Board of Cosmetic Surgery.
+He is board certified in Ophthalmology.
 Many individuals travel nationally and internationally to undergo orbital skull-based surgery or surgical repair of an anopthalmic socket with Dr. Steinsapir.
 For additional information on these reconstructive eye surgery procedures, or to inquire about any facial reconstructive concerns, please contact our office.